-The following are existing activities that were identified during the planning process.
+The following are existing activities identified during the planning process.
 These are efforts that should be built on.

-- Natural Capital Investment Fund, Eastern West Virginia Community and Technical College, and the West Virginia Department of Agriculture have created Ag Action Councils to better understand the needs of producers at the grassroots level level.
-These are also ways to spur better coordination between producers. - Natural Capital Investment Fund has been involved with the development of cooperatives throughout the state. - West Virginia Food and Farm Coalition has helped with the creation of cooperatives in the state.
-They were involved in changing policies to help open up cooperative opportunities and have helped producers form co-ops throughout the state. - WVU Small Farm Center offers support to producers looking to form cooperatives.
+- Eastern West Virginia Community and Technical College and the West Virginia Department of Agriculture have created Ag Action Councils to better understand the needs of producers at the grassroots level and to spur better coordination among producers. - Natural Capital Investment Fund has been involved with the development of cooperatives throughout the state. - West Virginia Food and Farm Coalition has helped producers create new cooperatives and effect policy changes to open or expand other potential opportunities. - WVU Small Farm Center offers support to producers who want to form cooperatives.

 - Adirondack Grazers (NY) This grass-fed beef cooperative was founded by Sarah Teale in 2011.
-After meeting with a Cornell Extension agent, she realized that her farm would not be able to produce enough beef on her own.
+After meeting with a Cornell Extension agent, she realized that her farm would not be able to produce enough beef on its own.
 In November 2011, she held a meeting to gauge interest in forming a cooperative and found 40 other producers who were interested.
 She received SARE funding for the endeavor in June 2012. - Malterer Schultz LLC.
-(MN) The six families that are part of this LLC share equipment and are able to keep up with the latest technology.
-After forming the LLC in 2013, their machinery cost has decreased by at least \$20 per acre for each farmer invested.
-Tim Malterer developed this idea as a formal way to share equipment and allow each of the small farms to still flourish and keep their autonomy. - "Creating Farmer Networks: A Toolkit for Promoting Vibrant Farm Communities" This toolkit was created by the Pacific Northwest Extension (Oregon State University, University of Idaho, and Washington State University) and outlines how to create networks of farmers for them to better work together and share costs.
-Some of the main recommendation are to use annual meetings, social gatherings, and workshops to connect farmers with each other.
-As these networks start out, it is important for there to be some leadership and structure to help move these gatherings forward.
+(MN) Six families are a part of this LLC which formed in 2013.
+Tim Malterer developed an idea for each small farm to formally share equipment while maintaining their own autonomy.
+They have been able to keep pace with the latest technology and decrease machinery costs by more than \$20 per acre for each farmer invested. - "Creating Farmer Networks: A Toolkit for Promoting Vibrant Farm Communities" This toolkit was created by the Pacific Northwest Extension (Oregon State University, University of Idaho, and Washington State University), and outlines ways to create networks of farmers to better work together and share costs.
+Some of the main recommendations are to use annual meetings, social gatherings, and workshops to connect farmers to each other.
+As these networks begin their work, it is important that leadership and structure be foremost in the planning.